The Vice-Chancellor's Awards for Research Impact and Engagement

 This category includes awards for both individual academics and for research teams.

 Professional services staff

 This award recognises the commitment and excellence of University professional services staff in facilitating and supporting researchers and academics in research impact and engagement activities.
 Staff with Public Engagement and Impact in their job description are also eligible to apply.

 This category welcomes applications from teams and partnerships engaged in impact and engagement activity.
 Teams can be composed of members from all career stages and external partners.
 A strong link to research conducted at the University of Cambridge must be evidenced.
-Please note this is the only award category where multiple applicants can apply.

 Scope of the awards

 We recognise that excellence in research impact and engagement spans a broad range of audiences and types of activity.
-Nominees are encouraged to include the full breadth of their impact and engagement activity in their submission.
+Applicants are encouraged to include the full breadth of their impact and engagement activity in their submission.

 Engaging stakeholders and beneficiaries in original and inventive ways helps reach new audiences.
 We encourage applications which can demonstrate either impactful long-term collaborations or imaginative approaches that have secured the participation of new beneficiaries and partners.